charishmasamireddy/sql-datawarehouse-project/README.md

 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis
 - **Itegration**  : Continue both sources into a single, user-friendly data model designed for analytical queries.
 - **Scope**       : Focus on latest dataset only; historization of data is not required.
-- **Documentation**: Provide clear documentation of the date model to support both business stakeholders and analytics trans.
+- **Documentation**: Provide clear documentation of the date model to support both business stakeholders and analytics.

-### BI: Analytics & Reporting (Data Analytics)

-### Objective

-Develop SQL-based analytics to deliver detailed insights intai

-**Customer Behavior**

-**Product Performance**

-**sales Trends**

-These Insights empower stakeholders with key business metrics, enabling strategic decision-making.

 ### License